Pentaborane(9): Structure, synthesis, properties

 In the U.S., pentaborane was produced on a commercial scale by Callery Chemical Company.

 Above 150 °C, it decomposes, producing hydrogen.
-In storage, it decomposes negligibly, yielding a small amount of hydrogen and solid residue; when it occurs in a closed container, the consequent rise of pressure can be dangerous.
+Unlike diborane, It is quite stable at room temperature if stored properly.
 It is much more stable in presence of water than diborane.

-Pentaborane is a nonpolar compound, so it is soluble in hydrocarbons like benzene, and cyclohexane, and in greases including those used in lab equipment.
+Pentaborane is a highly polar compound, with a dipole moment of 2.13 D. It is soluble in hydrocarbons like benzene, and cyclohexane, and in greases including those used in lab equipment.